 Today’s market is inundated with knife sharpening systems and tools.
-With so much advanced technology you will have to decide whether you want to use a manual method or an automatic (electrical) system.
+With so much advanced technology you will have to decide whether you want to use a manual method or an automatic sharpening system (electric).
 Let’s look at both.

 Automatic knife sharpeners offer convenience and speed and they are very easy to use.
 With automatic knife sharpening systems you can rest assured that you will be able to sharpen your knives quickly and without much effort.
 They are more expensive than manual knife sharpeners, but they will save you a lot of time and energy down the road, so it is a good investment overall.

-Listed below are some of the best electric knife sharpeners on the market.
+Listed below are some of the highest rated electric knife sharpeners on the market.

-#1 Chef’sChoice 15 Trizor XV EdgeSelect Electric Knife Sharpener
+#1 Chef’sChoice 15 Trizor XV EdgeSelect – Best Electric Knife Sharpener

 This three-stage knife sharpener uses flexible abrasive stropping disks and diamond abrasives.
 Designed for European, Asian and American knives, it can convert a 20 degree factory edge into a high performing